rupsadhar/LSH/docs/Design_Documentation.md

 sigmatrix #signature matrix with no\_of\_rows=no\_of\_hash\_functions and no\_of\_columns=no\_of\_documents

+### **Similarity Measure Used**
+ **Jaccard coefficient measure** - It is a number between 0 and 1.
+It is defined as the number of elements in the intersection of two sets A and B divided by the number of elements in their union.
+The higher the coefficient, more is the similarity.
+(Lesser distance)

 ### **Runtime for Different Distance Measures**

 Number of Documents = 1680, Number of Hash Functions = 100 , Shingles - 4 shingles